survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Linting the Project

-I discuss linting in detail at *Linting in webpack* chapter.
+I discuss linting in detail in the *Linting in webpack* chapter.
 Given setting up a linter is the most beneficial at the beginning of a project, not at the end, it may be worth your while to check out the chapter and expand the project configuration as you see fit.
 This can save some frustration during development as you can see potential issues earlier.

 ## Conclusion